 - The student will know about Unsupervised learning techniques, with applications in e.g. anomaly detection.

 - Machine learning

 - Sessions where students will practice techniques on their laptop (programming in R)

 The class will conclude with a group final project using real data.
 The purpose of the class presentations will be for students to present preliminary work leading up to the final project.
 Examples of topics for such presentations are: describe the data, describe steps taken to clean the data, preliminary efforts to analyze the data using techniques taught in lectures.

-Previous knowledge of regression recommended.
-Some background in finance or experience with R helpful.
+Previous knowledge of linear regression is recommended.
+Some background in finance or experience with R is helpful.

-Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani (2013 ¿ 103).
+Gareth James, Daniella Witten, Trevor Hastie, Robert Tibshirani (2013).
 An Introduction to Statistical Learning.
 Springer Texts in Statistics.